hanniiel/flutter_eval/README.md

 # Your Project Name

-A login/register implementation with Flutter, Bloc, Firebase, GoRouter.
+- A login/register implementation with Flutter, Bloc, Firebase, GoRouter.
-A home listing a Idol's ranking from self made API with Flutter, Bloc, GoRouter.
+- A home listing an Idol's ranking page from self made API with Flutter, Bloc, GoRouter.
-A brieft testing impl
+- A brieft testing impl

 ## Extra task

-Router manager (GoRouter)
+- Router manager (GoRouter)
-Clean Code
+- Clean Code
-Error Handlers
+- Error Handlers
-Repositories
+- Repositories
-Generic Response
+- Generic Response

 ## Plugins Used